-Small DG and Large DG categories.
+The IPA has observed situations where the ability to "unbatch" and reassign individual projects after REC Contract execution could help address consumer protection concerns or resolve a customer complaint.
+For example, an Approved Vendor could have a batch that includes projects in both the Small DG and Large DG categories.
 If that Approved Vendor has promised that it will pass through REC incentive payments to customers, but has financial troubles and stops passing through payments, the mix of small and large projects creates complications because they have different payout schedules.
 The customers in the Large DG category may want to have their project assigned to a new Approved Vendor who can pass through the next several years of incentive payments.
-The Programs already allow for the reassignment of projects, but currently the REC Contract allows for reassignment only at the batch level.
+The Programs already allow for the reassignment of projects, but currently-the REC Contract allowsContracts developed for the Programs previously allowed for reassignment only at the batch level.
 Because Small DG category customers may have already received their payments, and have no future REC incentive payments, there is no incentive for a new Approved Vendor to take on the assignment of stranded Small DG projects.

-Therefore, the Agency plansproposes to allow batches to be split apart in limited circumstances, so that individual projects are available to be reassigned to a new Approved Vendor.
-The Agency intends to allowproposes that batching flexibility be available when:
+Therefore, the Agency plans towill allow batches to be split apart in limited circumstances, so that individual projects are available to be reassigned to a new Approved Vendor.
+The Agency intends to allow batching flexibility when: